AqwamCreates/DataPredict/docs/TermsAndConditionsOnTheEventOfTheOriginalCreatorsDeath.md

-# Terms And Conditions On Event Of Original Creator's Death
+# Terms And Conditions On The Event Of The Original Creator's Death

 ## License